FLDOE Virtual Instruction Program

 Middle School (grades 6–8): The average student-to-teacher ratio for middle school core courses is 35:1.
 Teachers have an average of 160–190 students assigned to them as teachers are assigned to particular subjects or grades and have multiple sections of students.
 In addition, each full-time middle school student has an Advisory Teacher or School Counselor who assists students and Learning Coaches with course selection, student transfers, graduation requirements, college and career planning, interpersonal counseling, and general academic guidance.
 If these teachers were included in the student-to-teacher ratio, it would be lower.

-High School (grades 9–12): Although FCA has not currently partnered with districts to offer high school courses, we anticipate that should FCA partner with districts to provide high school courses and instruction, the average student-to-teacher ratio would be 35:1 for core courses.
-Teachers would have an average of 150–175 total students assigned to them.
+High School (grades 9–12): The average student to teacher ratio is 35:1 for core courses.
+Teachers have an average of 150–175 total students assigned to them.

 Music (grades K–8): The average student-to-teacher for music is 35:1.
 Teachers have an average of 190–200 students assigned to them.